kaiser-renkai/Contact/Contact/app/src/main/java/kren/com/contact/ReadMe.txt

-add one line for pull request.
+add one line for pull request. also continue to commit for this pull request # 1.